BetterThanTomorrow/calva/docs/site/parinfer.md

 They go best together.
 The first letting you use indentation to decide structure, the latter using the structure to let you keep the code indented properly as you type.

 !!!
+Note "About `editor.autoClosingBrackets` and infering the closing bracket"
+    TL;DR: When enabling `calva.fmt.inferParensAsYouType`, _you need to also disable `editor.autoClosingBrackets`_.

+    For Parinfer's inference of the closing bracket when you type an opening one to work, VS Code's built-in `editor.autoClosingBrackets` setting needs to be **disabled**, and Calva currently **enables** this by default.
+This is because there are currently some troubles with Calva's backup auto-closing features (`calva.paredit.strictAutoClosingBrackets`).

+!!!
 Note "Multi-cursors not fully supported"
     Calva only really considers the first cursor in a multi-cursor senario.
 Sometimes that's enough, often it is not.